ag-informatics/ag-informatics-seminar/assignments/README.md

 5. Come prepared to lead the discussion.
 You will be expected to give a 10 minute presentation, using slides, your notes, whatever you'd like, to kick-off the discussion in-class.

+6. After class, update your discussion topic and **Submit the link to the github page via Brigthspace the Monday after our class @ 5pm.**

 *Rubric Coming Soon.*

 **Upload a link to this github page in Brightspace the Monday before our class @ 5pm.**